Learn How To Play Why Don’t You Do Right?

 Why Don’t You Do Right? is a minor jazz/blues standard that was first released under the name Weed Smokers Dream, in 1936.

-In 1942 Peggy Lee sang it under its new name and made it a world wide hit.
-Since then many other famous singers performed the song
+In 1942, Peggy Lee sang it under its new name and made it a worldwide hit.
+Since then many other famous singers performed the song regularly.

 The solo is simply the melody modulated to Fm (that’s a 4th up from Cm).

-By seeing what notes the melody use over the chords you automatically find what the most important intervals and therefore what modes will really work.
+By seeing what notes the melody uses over the chords, you automatically find which are the most important intervals and therefore when and which modes will work.

-If you did this to every song you learned you would have to fully understand music and the guitar, some might even say you have to master it!
+If you want to do this to every song you learn, you will have to fully understand music and the guitar, some might even say you have to master it.